kontent-ai/gatsby-packages/README.md

       }
     }

-#### Modular content relationships in rich text
+#### Content items in Rich text elements relationships

-As with the previous example, all rich text properties with modular content also have an accompanying `_nodes` property.
+As with the previous example, all rich text properties with inline content items also have an accompanying `_nodes` property.

     {
       allKenticoCloudItemBlogpostReference {